breakin/snestistics/docs/index.md

 Current Limitations
 ===================
-* For now you need to build snestistics yourself (works on windows, osx and linux using cmake).
-An pre-build binary of the emulator for Windows can be found in /deps in the source code.
+* Windows only (snestistics build on windows, osx and linux but snes9x only on windows)
 * Only supports "LoROM" games.
 * Non-CPU->CPU DMA not currently supported
 	* Also DMA not supported at all by rewind